rmunro/annotation_imagenet/README.md

 (2) The confidence of the label.
 So, in the first entry above, the Machine Learning model was '0.66888225' confident that the image contains a 'packet'.

 (3) A list of the top 5 predictions for the image, as per the example above.
-So, in the first entry above, the Machine Learning algorithm was 66.9% confident that the image contained a packet, 9.9% confident that it contained  a matchstick, 6.7% confident that image contained a carton, etc.
+So, in the first entry above, the Machine Learning algorithm was 66.9% confident that the image contained a packet, 9.9% confident that it contained a matchstick, 6.7% confident that the image contained a carton, etc.

 # Exercise

-Your exercise is to improve the code so that it allows a person to quickly and accurately.
+Your exercise is to improve the code so that it allows a person to quickly and accurately annotate the images with the correct label.

 You can keep the same input/output strategy that is already in the code.
-In the real-world, we would probably access the data and submit the results via an API.
-But here, it is ok to keep using the external `.js` file for input, and for the annotations to be appended to the bottom of page.
+In the real-world, we would likely access the data and submit the annotation results via an API.
+But for this exercise, it is ok to keep using the external `.js` file for input, and for the annotations to be appended to the bottom of page.

 The solution should be in Javascript, but it is up to you how you structure the code and what framewords you want to use (jquery, react, angular, etc).